pdf-raku/PDF-Grammar-raku/README.md

 `PDF::Grammar::Content` - is a description of the text and graphics operators that are used to produce page layout.

-PDF-Grammar has so far been tested against a limited sample of PDF documents and test cases and has not yet been put to use for any serious PDF processing.
-The grammar is still evolving and is likely to change at short notice.
+PDF-Grammar has so far been tested against a limited sample of PDF documents and has not yet been put to use for any serious PDF processing.
+The grammar is still evolving and is likely to change.

 I have been working off the PDF 1.7 reference manual (http://wwwimages.adobe.com/www.adobe.com/content/dam/Adobe/en/devnet/pdf/pdfs/PDF32000_2008.pdf).